praeclarum/ShaderGraphCoder/README.md

 # ShaderGraphCoder

-Write RealityKit shaders in Swift.
+An embedded DSL to write RealityKit shaders in Swift.

 **Supported Platforms:** visionOS